-- Find the Right Fit There are many aspects of job satisfaction that increase the likelihood of retention.
-While there is no such thing as a perfect match, look for the combination of salary, tasks, work environment, culture, benefits, career advancement potential, and management style that meet the preferences of the veteran. - Identify Deal Breakers Think about things that might contribute to job loss quitting, being terminated, or abandoning the position - from both the veteran and the employer perspectives.
-Deal breakers can be tangible, like transportation access or commute times, or intangible, like an expectation to socialize. - Only Fools Rush In Take the time to learn about the veterans you are serving and the local employers in your area.
+Find the Right Fit - Many aspects of job satisfaction increase the likelihood of retention.
+While there is no such thing as a perfect match, look for the combination of salary, tasks, work environment, culture, benefits, career advancement potential, and management style that align with the veteran's preferences.

+- Identify Deal Breakers Think about things that might contribute to job loss quitting, being terminated, or abandoning the position from both the veteran and the employer perspectives.
+Deal breakers can be tangible, like transportation access or commute times, or intangible, like an expectation to socialize. - Only Fools Rush In Take the time to learn about the veterans you serve and the local employers in your area.
 Job shadowing, visiting the employer to experience their culture, understanding common reasons for turnover from the employer's perspective, and understanding from the veteran what went wrong at previous jobs can provide valuable insight.